tundruh/squadron-65/README.md

   5. In SC Launch Configurator, go to "Profile" and **BACKUP/EXPORT YOUR PROFILE**
   6. Import `Sq65 Binds.profiles` and install by clicking "LIVE" button to the right

-If you choose to change binds/settings in game, feel free to update and backup your new profile in the SC Launch Configurator.
+If you change your binds/settings in-game, you can update and backup your new profile in the SC Launch Configurator.

 **This profile is specific to my CFG/build, as I play on UW QHD.
-You may run the game with different settings in other menus (i.e General, Audio, Graphics, etc).
-Please back up your own settings before importing mine (see step 6 above).
-If your game does not launch due to errors in rendering/resolution, review your graphics settings either in game or in the SC Launch Configurator.**
+You may run the game with different settings in other menus (i.e. General, Audio, Graphics, etc).
+Please back up your settings before importing mine (see step 6 above).
+If your game does not launch due to errors in rendering/resolution, review your graphics settings either in-game or in the SC Launch Configurator.**

 ## Changes

   ### Flight - Power Triangle Management
-  Based on Logitech GPW, but can be remapped to your mouse buttons if need be.
+  Based on Logitech GPW, but it can be remapped to your mouse buttons if need be.

   - `Mouse Button 5` Weapon Power (Tap to +, Hold to Max)
   - `Mouse Button 4` Shield Power (Tap to +, Hold to Max)